coil-kt/coil/coil-video/README.md

 }
 ```

-For specifying the exact frame number, use `videoFrameIndex`:
+For specifying the exact frame number, use `videoFrameIndex` (requires API level 28):

 ```kotlin
 imageView.load("/path/to/video.mp4") {